BlokasLabs/midihub-docs/docs/usb-midi-port-mapping.md

 The following table contains the Midihub USB Input / Output letter mapping to the device name used by OS.

+Renaming of the USB ports in the Editor unfortunately does not rename ports as seen by the OS, as the drivers for all major OSes ignore USB port name information as provided by the device.

 ## Windows

 | USB Port | Input Port Name           | Output Port Name          |